 Instructions

-Wash and rinse the rice with water in a strainer until the water runs clear.
+Wash and rinse the long grain white rice with water in a strainer until the water runs clear.

-Sauté the rice in a small pot for a couple minutes, stirring frequently.
+Sauté the rice in a small saucepan for a couple of minutes on medium heat to low, stirring frequently.

 Add the tomatoes, red chili, onion, garlic, and broth to a blender or food processor.